nrobinson2000/neopo/docs/full-docs.md

 ### create

 Create a new Particle project at the specified project path.
 The created project is compatible with neopo, Particle Workbench, and Particle CLI.
-If `git` is installed on your system, the project is additionally initialized as a repository and support for [TravisCI](https://travis-ci.org/) as added.
+If `git` is installed on your system, the project is additionally initialized as a repository and support for [TravisCI](https://travis-ci.org/) is added.

 Examples: